 5. Any party or witness may be accompanied by a support person of their choice at any meeting or interview throughout the investigation process.
 The support person may not take an active role in any part of the process and may not serve as a witness or a party to the same incident in the same pending matter.

 6. Support persons may not contact the Investigator or any member of the Hearing Panel while the complaint is pending.
+Support persons may not contact other Support Persons in the same matter, except as authorized by the Office.
 Support persons who do not abide by these guidelines and the Rules of Decorum may be excluded from the SSGEGP.

 Investigation and Report